 In a recent post on my Facebook group Spin In Style, it was claimed that my tops reflected the “many influences of different makers” and that one could “see wooden CDCs and DITs in there.”
 These are references to well-known top “brands” Chris Dean Customs and Dynamic Inertia Tops.

-As described in an article written for the Smithsonian Museum, Nathan Cook found influences in classical architectural elements from Roman and Greek civilizations.
+As described in an article written for the Smithsonian Museum, Nathaniel Cook found influences in classical architectural elements from Roman and Greek civilizations.

 Just as I have been influenced, knowingly or not, by these classical shapes, so have all artists, and the makers of spinning tops.
 Even if not acknowledged explicitly people such as Gavin Sexton (DIT), Joshua Dawson, Harold Edwards (Topped Out), Dee and Steve Aiena (Top Dawg), just to name a few, employ elements of classical design and the Staunton Chess pieces in their designs, particularly the stems.
 Stems are the most obvious part of a top to reflect classical columns and pillars.